klajmonm/PC-SAFT-ASD/README.md

 ## (Known) limitations
 -	APIs – without limitation (but API parameters must be available)
 -	Polymers – homopolymer approach without limitation (but homopolymer parameters must be available)
 -	Copolymer approach – only for PVPVAc, EUDRAGIT L100-55, and PLGA copolymers due to individual modeling treatment reqiured for each copolymer.
-Any new copolymer must be explicitly implemented to the code
+Any new copolymer must be explicitly implemented to the code.
+Please contact klajmonm@vscht.cz before calculating with the copolymer approach!
+-

 ## Tips and tricks
 - New logical variables in Input_ASD.inp allows for activating/ignoring specific calculation procedures (e.g., Calculate LLE = .true./.false., Optimize k_ij = .true./.false., etc.)